DocsReleasesCommunityGuidesBlog

 Running#

-Now that the unikernel image has been sucessfully generated, we can finally run it using the QEMU Virtual Machine Monitor:
+Now that the unikernel image has been sucessfully generated, we can finally run it using the QEMU Virtual Machine Monitor: We will always run the stripped image, in our case c-hello_qemu-x86_64.

-$ qemu-system-x86_64 -kernel build/helloworld_qemu-x86_64 -nographic
+$ qemu-system-x86_64 -kernel workdir/build/c-hello_qemu-x86_64 -nographic

 The -kernel option is used for indicating the image to be booted by the machine, while the -nographic option is simply for using QEMU as a command-line program by redirecting all output to the terminal.